Naoris Protocol Begins Token Sale for First Post-Quantum Infrastructure Layer

-WILMINGTON, DE / ACCESS Newswire / May 20, 2025 / Naoris Protocol, the first quantum-resistant architecture and blockchain, today opened its highly anticipated public sale for the $NAORIS token, following over 15,000 pre-registrations.
+TOKYO, May 20, 2025 - (ACN Newswire) - Naoris Protocol, the first quantum-resistant architecture and blockchain, today opened its highly anticipated public sale for the $NAORIS token, following over 15,000 pre-registrations.

 The sale, which takes place on the Tokensoft platform and is accessible via the Naoris Protocol Website, begins today, Tuesday, May 20, 2025, at 08:00 UTC and will continue for seven days, ending on Tuesday, May 27, 2025.
 During this period, the $NAORIS token will be available for purchase.